SysKitTeam/docs-insights/get-to-know-insights/farms-screen.md

 ### Scan
 1. You can search for Organizational Units by name, or you can use a dropdown menu to select the ones you want.
-1. After the scan is complete you will see the detected farm.
+1. After the scan is complete you will see the detected farm/s.
 You can configure server roles, edit ULS Path, modify detected farms' name or remove servers from a farm.
     - If you wish to add an extra server to the farm click __Add Server.__
         - Enter the server name, select a role and click __Add server.__ When done click __Save__ and the server will be added to the farm.
 1. Finally you will see an overview on how many servers you are adding. __Click Finish__ to save your work.